kraigwilliams/overlays-server/README.md

 This handles the CRUD operations for the database table where an user's submitted topics.
 Get Topics gets the topics in the dabase that are linked to the user's id

-#### GetById
+#### getById
 Gets a topic by its specifc id.
-#### InsertTopic
+#### insertTopic
 This inserts a new topic posted by a user into the database.
 It executes the function insertTopic from the TopicsApiService.

 ## User Router
 This route live within the api at /api/user and is responsible for the CRUD operations for adding a new user to the database.

-## User Service

 ## User Api Service
-This handles the CRUD operations for requests to the api that connect to the database table that deals registering new users to the overlays site.
+This handles the CRUD operations for requests to the api that connect to the database table that deals with registering new users to the overlays site.

 ## Auth Router